Ycastillo2003/Perform-a-SQL-query/README.md

 ![image](https://github.com/user-attachments/assets/55b954ce-e4cf-43ff-b499-0b447cfa27b3)

-- Now our data is more organized we can see it by date and the time they logged in on that date, making it easier for us to observe and check which attempts were made out of business hours and on what day.
+- Now our data is more organized, we can see it by date and the time they logged in on that date, making it easier for us to observe and check which attempts were made out of business hours and on what day.

+  Thank you for reaching the conclusion of this lab.
+We have successfully executed a series of SQL queries to retrieve, structure, and analyze data, demonstrating effective data handling and analytical techniques.